 - Better shine

-- Better ability to hold shape
+- Better ability to hold shape and firmer consistency

 - Increased yellowing/caramel colour

 My experiments resulted in inconsistent results in shorter vs. longer boiling time.

 Perhaps boiling time affects the time the sugar is exposed to the acid, thus softening the sugar as time is increased.

 On the other hand – longer boiling times also resulted in higher temperatures and less moisture, thus hardening the sugar.